-Anne Rackow manages and coordinates PEHT's strategic planning and quality improvement processes.
-Anne oversees data collection and evaluation of PEHT's activities.
-She is responsible for monitoring and designing evaluation methods as well as strategizing ways for PEHT to enhance the quality of its services.
-Anne also engages in community awareness activities and educational outreach by providing trainings and presentations on human trafficking.
-Anne currently works at the National Center for Juvenile Justice; therefore, she adds a unique perspective on domestic minor sex trafficking and the juvenile justice system.
-Anne earned her Bachelor’s degree in Public Policy and Sociology with a concentration in Criminal Justice from Carlow University and is currently completing her Master’s in Program Planning and Evaluation from Duquesne University.
+Anne Rackow directs and oversees the daily operations, strategic planning, fundraising, evaluations, and quality improvement processes at PEHT.
+She is responsible for designing, implementing, and monitoring operational policies, practices, and strategies to enhance the effectiveness of PEHT’s services and expand its reach and overall impact.
+Anne also provides trainings, presentations, and technical assistance on human trafficking and specialized related topics and co-facilitates the Western PA Human Trafficking Coalition with Lynsie Clott and the local FBI.
+Anne currently works at the National Center for Juvenile Justice; therefore, she adds a unique perspective on domestic minor sex trafficking and the juvenile justice and child welfare systems.
+She earned her Bachelor’s degree in Public Policy and Sociology with a concentration in Criminal Justice from Carlow University and her Master’s in Program Planning and Evaluation from Duquesne University.
 Anne has been with PEHT since January 2009.

 Special Projects Coordinator